Thermonuclear explosion criteria for direct and indirect collisions of CO white dwarfs: a study of the impact-parameter threshold for detonation: Discussion and Summary

 \section{Discussion and Summary}

-In this paper, we studied the direct physical collisions between two WDs, at various impact parameters and velocities, and their resulting explosions.
+In this paper, we studied the direct physical collisions between two WDs at various impact parameters and velocities and their resulting explosions.

-Our models suggest that beyond a critical impact parameter, the direct collisions of two WDs do not cause a detonation.
-We have provided an analytic model to identify this threshold, and found that it compares well with the results of our direct numerical simulations.
-This provides a simple way to account for the impact parameter in the estimates of SNe rates from WD collisions, and in any case, suggests that existing rate estimates for SNe from WD collisions (which typically assume any physical collision gives rise to a detonation and produce a SN) are overestimated, and are likely 2-3 times lower.
-Overall, our results as well as population synthesis studies suggest only a small fraction of Ia SNe are likely to arise from WD-collisions.
-Finally, similar to previous studies we have also found that the amount of \Ni produced in such WD collisions depends on the resolution of the simulations, and the specific burning limiters used.
+Our models suggest that beyond a critical impact parameter, the direct collisions of two WDs do not cause detonation.
+We have provided an analytic model to identify this threshold and found that it compares well with the results of our direct numerical simulations.
+This provides a simple way to account for the impact parameter in the estimates of SNe rates from WD collisions.
+Our results also show that the regime of impact parameters that lead to explosions is between 0.4 to 0.5 of the entire range of collision impact parameters.
+Therefore, existing rate estimates for SNe from WD collisions (which typically assume any physical collision gives rise to a detonation and produces a SN) are overestimated by about a factor 2-2.5.
+Overall, our results, as well as population synthesis studies, suggest that only a small fraction of Ia SNe are likely to arise from WD collisions.

-\cite{2010RaskinNi56FromWDCollisions} shows that a large impact parameter can even increase the amount of \Ni production.
-In addition, they show that the results are very sensitive to the resolution, as stated later by \cite{2013KushnirKatzHeadOnWDCollisionsInTriple}.